AntarEspadas/Svelte20/README.md

 <button type="roll" value="/roll 1d20">Roll d20</button>
 ```

-This would do exactly what you would expect: a sheet with big letters that read "My awesome character sheet", followed by a text input that is linked to the "character_name" attribute and a "Roll d20" button that rolls `1d20` when clicked.
+This would create exactly what you would expect: a sheet with big letters that read "My awesome character sheet", followed by a text input that is linked to the "character_name" attribute and a "Roll d20" button that rolls `1d20` when clicked.
 Great!

 Keep in mind, however, that the `{` and `}` characters have special meaning in Svelte, so if we wanted our button to roll `1d20 + strength modifier`, we would need to write it like so